coderefinery/manuals/content/lesson-maintainer.md

 but it's good if they can stay hands-on with the teaching some.

 * Keep the long-term vision of the lesson and ensure the different contributions remain consistent with this.
+Maintain "editorial control" of the content.
 * Be very aware of the main trade-offs of CodeRefinery lessons: we have to teach something that's achievable for the common learner, not necessarily what we would do ourselves.
 This is a delicate